Advice To New PHP Developers From a Slowly Recovering Horrible Programmer

 If you want to learn PHP on the web, learn it from reputable sources.
 PHP: The Right Way is a good primer on best practices, but requires a bit of prior knowledge to understand.
 (You have to know how to program before you know what a "programming paradigm" is).
 Laracasts has a good primer to help someone go from "sort of knows what HTML is" to writing a model-view-controller application from start to finish.

 Ignore the advice contained in articles like this and this, at least if you're just starting out.
 Optimization at the micro level, at best, furnishes performance improvements on the order of a few milliseconds every 10,000 requests.
 And even if you achieve this with arduous levels of effort, later implementations of the language might negate any benefit of micro-optimization, such that your "improvements" in the future actually slow things down.
-If arrays are the performance bottleneck of your application, you're doing something wrong.
+(More to the point: if associative array parsing is the performance bottleneck of your application, you're doing something wrong in the first place).
+There is also the fact that such optimizations can work at cross-purposes with sane, readable code.
 If you rewrite every class method to be static because the interpreter resolves their calls slightly faster, and refactor every single array in your code to be objects just to slightly optimize hash table reuse at the C level, you're putting yourself in a world of hurt.
 If you do have performance issues, there are free and commercial profiler tools available to help you target specific performance problems rather than guessing.

 Writing tests gives you the invaluable luxury of introducing changes without panicking about breaking things.
 So do it!
 The main benefit of object-oriented patterns is that they engender code that's easier to test, one class or module at a time.
 If you're not writing tests, there's almost no point in using patterns like dependency injection (which lets you mock up a class's composition for testing) and strategies (which lets you test algorithms independently of their invocations inside other classes).